JovannyEspinal/Frame-iOS/weekly-retrospective-11-15-15.md

 **Team Member Analysis**:
 If you did not meet your goals, how will this affect the progression of the product?
 What will you do differently to meet your goals this week?

-  *  Team Member #1
+  *  Team Member #1 (Jovanny)
     * Goals/Responsibilities Last Week:
         * Did you meet your goals/responsibilities last week?
 Why or why not?
     * Goals/Responsibilities This Week:
-  *  Team Member #2
+  *  Team Member #2 (Bereket)
     * Goals/Responsibilities Last Week:
          * Did you meet your goals/responsibilities last week?
 Why or why not?
     * Goals/Responsibilities This Week:
-  *  Team Member #3
+  *  Team Member #3 (Lauren)
-    * Goals/Responsibilities Last Week:
+    * Goals/Responsibilities Last Week: wireframing, working with Parse
         * Did you meet your goals/responsibilities last week?
 Why or why not?
+Yes
-    * Goals/Responsibilities This Week:
+    * Goals/Responsibilities This Week: UI/UX research, implementing Parse for user profiling

 **Additional Discussion Topics**: